-Note: It is the legal responsibility of the driver To ensure children aged up to 14 years old are suitably restrained.
+Note: It is the legal responsibility of the driver to ensure children aged up to 14 years old are suitably restrained.
 For passengers aged 14 and over, it is their responsibility (not the driver) that a seat belt is worn.

-Designated passenger seats within the habitational compartment of your motorhome are identified by a label (fig. 1).
 Seat belts are fitted for your safety and must be worn unless a 'Certificate of Exemption from Compulsory Seat Belt Wearing' is held.
 This Certificate must be produced if asked for by the Police - seat belt offences can result in a fine.